11 Paralympic Gold Medals, 6 times winner of London Wheelchair Marathon

 Maggie can talk with great experience on topics ranging from understanding and coping with pressure to the psychology or winning, working within a male dominated and challenging perceptions.
 Maggie will inspire, motivate, challenge and inform any audience regardless of background.

 Hannah has been competing in wheelchair racing since she was invited to a Paralympics development day aged 15 after she showed promise in basketball and discuss.
-Hannah is now World Record holder at the T34 100 metres, 200 metres, 400 metres and 800 metres.
-She has a phenomenal seven World Championship Gold Medals to her name along with her two London 2012 Olympic Gold medals.
+Hannah is now World Record holder across 5 different track distances at the T34 100, 200, 400, 800 and 1500 metres.
+She has a phenomenal ten World Championship Gold Medals to her name along with her five Olympic Gold medals.
 Hannah was awarded the MBE in 2013 for services to Athletics.

 Hannah has shown formidable fighting spirit all of her life; after complications immediately after birth left her with deformity to her legs and feet and weakened hips.
 From a young age Hannah was already developing a determination to prove others wrong and was the first disabled student to attend both of her mainstream schools, coming out with top marks at both.
 For those who knew Hannah at the time it was evident that nothing was going to hold her back.